Jaskew2990/ELK-Stack/ELKStackDev.md

 ![Screenshot of Add Peering](Pictures/Run_Ansible_Playbook2.png)

-- SSH from your Ansible container to your ELK machine to verify the connection before running playbook.
+- SSH from Ansible container to ELK machine to verify the connection before running playbook.
 - After ELK container is installed, SSH to container and double check that `elk-docker` container is running.

 ![Screenshot of Add Peering](Pictures/Sudo_docker_ps.PNG)